 Reasons for the growing significance of non-renewable and renewable energy supplies

-Consequently, the world’s natural resources are depleting at a very rapid rate and it is estimated that if resource consumption is not brought under control (given the rate of natural resource renewal), the world would run out of natural resources to meet the needs of the future generations.
+Consequently, the world’s natural resources are depleting at a rapid rate and it is estimated that if resource consumption is not brought under control (given the rate of natural resource renewal), the world would run out of resources to meet the needs of future generations.
 This leads to the concept of the Ecological Footprint.

 - Global Hectare: The measurement of bio-capacity and ecological footprint.

 The infographic below shows the estimated consumption of world non-renewable resources

 Source: BBC Future – Global resources stock check

 The ecological footprint measures or calculates (in acres or hectares) the amount of the earth’s productive space needed to keep a population at its current level of resource consumption.
 Units of bio-productive areas are used to assess the nature and scale of the environmental impact of a country, region, community etc. It takes into account the following :